 Chopin's heart is preserved in a church in Warsaw, so DNA tests could be performed that would show whether he had cystic fibrosis.
 So far, the living descendants of the Chopin family have refused to permit these tests.

-Cystic fibrosis is an inherited chronic disease that affects about 30,000 people in United States and 70,000 worldwide.
-To learn more about cystic fibrosis and to help find a cure, visit http://www.cff.org/
+Cystic fibrosis is an inherited chronic disease that affects about 30,000 people in the United States and 70,000 worldwide.
+To learn more about cystic fibrosis and to help the Cystic Fibrosis Foundation find a cure, visit http://www.cff.org/

 References 1.
 Medical Journal of Australia.
 December 7, 1987;147:586-589 2.
 Chest 1998;113:210-216.
 3 J Appl Genet 2003;44(1):77-84.
 4. Can Med J. 1982;126:534-544.
 5. Medical Journal of Australia.
 1986;145:625-630